domRiddle/ASF/Compatibility.md

 ### .NET Framework

-Currently latest version of .NET Framework is **[4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**, and it can be installed on following Windows OSes:
+Currently latest version of .NET Framework is **[4.7](https://www.microsoft.com/en-us/download/details.aspx?id=55170)**, and it can be installed on following Windows OSes:

 - Windows 10
 - Windows 8.1 (x86 and x64)
-- Windows 8 (x86 and x64)
 - Windows 7 SP1 (x86 and x64)
 - Windows Server 2016
 - Windows Server 2012 R2 (x64)